vannotz/Encrypted-Arch-Dual-Drive/README.md

-# Arch Linux Encrypted Dual Drive Installation Guide (Full Version)
+# Arch Linux Encrypted Dual Drive Installation Guide

 This guide installs Arch Linux on a UEFI system with two encrypted drives: